Plukon Food Group: History

 In 1978, Plukon was created as a merger of the 1964 established brand Friki and the poultry company Bekebrede in Barneveld, the name being the acronym Pluimvee Kombinatie Nederland.

 In 2011, German poultry company Stolle was merged into the Plukon group.

 In 2015, the EW Group became shareholder of Plukon.
 In the following years, Plukon acquired the French poultry producer DUC, the Spanish poultry producer VMR and the German hatchery Optibrut.

 Structure

 Plukon operates 30 branches in the Netherlands, Germany, Poland, Belgium, France and Spain.
-In total, Plukon employs near 9000 people; its weekly slaughter capacity is about 9 million chickens.
+In total, Plukon employs nearly 9,000 people; its weekly slaughter capacity is about 9 million chickens.
 The company's sales in 2022 amounted to over 3.0 billion euros.

 Plukon's main sales territories are the Netherlands, Germany, Belgium, France, the United Kingdom and Ireland.
 In Germany, products are marketed either fresh or frozen under the brands Friki, Pingo, Stolle, Maiski, FairMast and private labels.

 For chicken fattening, Plukon utilizes day-old chicks of the hybrid chicken breed Cobb from the supplier WIMEX Group.

 The five-member supervisory board includes Germans Jürgen Steinemann (chairman) and Erich Wesjohann.